rizinorg/rizin/doc/plugins.md

         ./configure-plugins --enable-shared --enable-dynamic

-R2_LIBR_PLUGINS environment variable is honored as another search path for plugins
+RZ_LIBR_PLUGINS environment variable is honored as another search path for plugins

 Plugins can be:
   - not compiled